|

 all-natural farm based in Damascus,

 MD.
-He ran it solo—no pesticides, no
+He ran it solo -

-nonsense—just sustainable produce,
+nonsense - just sustainable produce,

 herbs, and berries grown with care.